 What to expect from an independent pharmacy payment integrity program

-A pharmacy payment integrity program is an independent, ongoing review of pharmacy claims to verify that a health plan’s benefit design and PBM contract terms are being applied correctly at the claim level.
-Unlike a periodic audit, which reviews a sample of claims after the plan year closes, a continuous pharmacy payment integrity program evaluates 100% of claims on an ongoing basis, recovers overpayments, and addresses root causes so errors do not recur.
+A pharmacy payment integrity program is an independent, ongoing review of pharmacy claims to verify that a health plan’s benefit design and pharmacy benefit manager (PBM) contract terms are being applied correctly at the claim level.
+Unlike a periodic audit, which reviews a sample of claims after the plan year closes, a continuous monitoring program evaluates 100% of claims on an ongoing basis, identifies overpayments, and addresses root causes so errors do not recur.

 If your health plan is evaluating whether to invest in this kind of program, the questions you are probably weighing are practical ones: what does implementation actually involve, how quickly do results materialize, and what does the value trajectory look like beyond year one?
 This article walks through what health plans should expect at each stage, from initial engagement through compounding long-term value.